popsim-consortium/manuscript/response-to-reviewers.md

 > 2) I like the inclusion of the "zigzag" history, as well as generic piecewise constant models and IM models (page 7).
 I wonder if these could be included in a separate section (not organism specific) in the documentation and software (and then in Table 1).
 Right now the zigzag model is under humans in the catalog.

 This is an interesting idea.
-We did discuss adding a suite of generic models to stdpopsim that do not necessarily capture demographic parameters from a certain species, but do reflect general trends observed in inference.
-The "zigzag" model could definitely be one of these.
-This did not make it to this release, but we will note this for the next one. the reason why the zigzag model is currently defined as a human model is that its effective population size values are taken from (or at least inspired by) values inferred from human genomes.
+We have added suite of generic models to stdpopsim that do not necessarily capture demographic parameters from a certain species, but do reflect general trends observed in inference.
+The "zigzag" model could definitely be one of these, and indeed was initially implemented as a generic.
+However the reason we settled on the zigzag model is being defined as a human model is that its effective population size values are taken from (or at least inspired by) values inferred from human genomes.
+To see our internal discussion of these issues from September 2019 please see this [closed issue](https://github.com/popsim-consortium/stdpopsim/issues/106).

 >
 > 3) On page 8 the authors set up notation for the number of replicates (R), number of chromosomes (C), and sample size (n), but don't seem to use it afterward (or use it inconsistently).
 It would be helpful if all the figure captions and main text included this notation (I am guessing the number of replicates is 3 based on the images, but this should be clarified).
 The authors use N in the Methods (i.e. page 15) to refer to population size (which makes sense), but then also say "In all cases we set the sample size of the focal population to N = 50 chromosomes."
 For MSMC, the sample size was set to n=2,8 which suggests haploid samples, but the "Calculating coalescence rates" section says that n is the diploid sample size.

+This is a good catch!
 We see why this is confusing.
 We introduced this notation (R, C, and n) to make it completely clear in this paragraph what exactly was being simulated, but we feel that continuing to use this notation elsewhere would actually obscure things,